 Next we will obtain a local energy inequality for $(u^n, z^n)$, first for $s \in [1,2)$ and then for $s \geq 2$.
 We consider the function $f_m$ defined by $f_m(r) = \D{\int_0^r}{f'_m(\theta) \ d\theta}$, where

-\begin{lemma}[\bfseries Energy inequality for $\boldsymbol{s \in [1,2)}$] Any solution $(u^n, z^n)$ of the problem \eqref{NLTD} satisfies, for sufficiently small $\alpha^2 > 0$,
+\begin{lemma}[\bf Energy inequality for $\boldsymbol{s \in [1,2)}$] Any solution $(u^n, z^n)$ of the problem \eqref{NLTD} satisfies, for sufficiently small $\alpha^2 > 0$,

-\end{lemma} \begin{proof}[\bfseries Proof] The proof follows the same ideas of the analogous result that was proved in \cite{ViannaGuillen2023uniform} for the truncated model.
-We are going to show the main steps of the proof, calling the attention to the differences that appear due to the fact that we are considering the time discrete scheme \eqref{NLTD}.
-In fact, we begin by considering the sequence $\{ 1/j \}_{j \in \mathbb{N}}$, the function $f_{m,j}'(u^n) = f_m'(u^n + 1/j)$ and testing the $u^n$-equation of \eqref{NLTD} by $f_{m,j}'(u^n)$.
+\end{lemma} \begin{proof}[\bf Proof] The proof follows the same ideas of the analogous result that was proved in \cite{ViannaGuillen2023uniform} for the truncated model.
+We are going to show the main steps of the proof, calling the attention to the differences that appear due to the fact that we are dealing with the time discrete scheme \eqref{NLTD}.
+In fact, we begin by considering the sequence $\{ 1/j \}_{j \in \mathbb{N}}$ and by testing the $u^n$-equation of \eqref{NLTD} by the function $f_{m,j}'(u^n) = f_m'(u^n + 1/j)$.
 A difference appears in the treatment of the term of the discrete time derivative.
-Accounting that $f_{m,j}$ is convex, we use Lemma \ref{lema_delta_t} to obtain
+Given that $f_{m,j}$ is convex, we use Lemma \ref{lema_delta_t} to obtain

 Then we can follow the ideas in \cite{ViannaGuillen2023uniform} until the point that we reach the inequality